szolotukhin-java/maven-modular/README.md

         We do not execute another plugins on the test phase We need to execute a several maven plugins to run a test (resource, compile, test).
 So we will be run a JVM 3 times

+## Open quests

+= Do we really need to split main source and unit tests ?